AbsaOSS/spline-spark-agent/README.md

 |**Spark 2.3** | (no Delta support)         | &mdash;    |
 |**Spark 2.4** | Yes                        | Yes        |

+## Artifacts
+- `agent-core_Y` is a classic maven library that you can use with any compatible Spark version.
+- `spark-X-spline-agent-bundle_Y` is a fat jar.
+That means it contains all dependencies inside.

+X represents Spark version and Y represents Scala version.

 ## Spark commands support
 Some events provided by Spark are not yet implemented.
 Some of them will be implemented in future and some of them bear no lineage information and should be ignored.